bummzack/silverstripe-omnipay/docs/en/Configuration.md

 You configure the allowed gateways by setting the `allowed_gateway` config on `Payment`.

-To configure the individual gateway parameters, use `GatewayInfo` and add a key for every Gateway you want to configure.
+To configure the individual gateway parameters, use `SilverStripe\Omnipay\GatewayInfo` and add a key for every Gateway you want to configure.

 Each Gateway can have the following settings: